WebAssembly/bulk-memory-operations/document/core/binary/modules.rst

    bit 2 indicates the use of element type and element expressions instead of element kind and element indices.

-   In the current version of WebAssembly, at most one table may be defined or imported in a single module, so all valid :ref:`active <syntax-active>` element segments have a |ETABLE| value of :math:`0`.
+   In the current version of WebAssembly, at most one table may be defined or imported in a single module, so all valid :ref:`active <syntax-elem>` element segments have a |ETABLE| value of :math:`0`.

    Additional element kinds may be added in future versions of WebAssembly.